 - Fixed-rate electricity allows you to lock in a set rate for the length of a contract

-- This summer, we may experience higher than average temperatures and the effects of power plant closures, which will affect energy prices.
+- This summer, we may experience higher than average temperatures, which will affect energy prices.

 How it works